htmelle-inc/htmelle-curriculum/working_prototypes/flex_exercises/README.md

 ![exercise-15](./images/flex_exercise_15.png)

 This last one is pretty complex!
+The red div is the full height and width of the screen.
+The blue divs are `h-80`, `w-24`.
 Notice that the large outer red div is a row while each blue div is a column.
 Can you figure out the rest?

 ### Walkthrough for exercises 13-15